 To start, mix the dry ingredients (Panel #1) and then the eggs (Panel #2).

-Scalded milk is next added.
-Scalding is important when using milk in yeasted doughs because it breaks down the milk proteins.
+Tip from the wise quacker: scalding is important when using milk in yeasted doughs because it breaks down the milk proteins.
 If you don’t scald your milk, this can prevent your yeasted doughs from rising.

-Eventually it will form a soft and pliable dough that you will form into a ball and let it rise overnight in the refrigerator (Panels #4 and #5 above).
+Eventually it will form a soft and pliable dough.
+Once it does, shape it into a ball and let it rise overnight in the refrigerator (Panels #4 and #5 above).
 Feel free to take it out and let it continue to rise at room temperature if it has not yet doubled in size.

-To shape the babka, divide the dough in half, and put one half back in the bowl, covered in plastic.
+To shape the Nutella babka, divide the dough in half.
+Put one half back in the bowl, covered in plastic.
 Roll out the dough on a floured surface (Panel #1 below) until it is about 12 inches by 14 inches or so (Panel #2).
 It does not have to be exact.

-Use a knife or offset spatula to spread the Nutella evenly on the dough, leaving a margin of about 1/2 inch (Panels #3 and #4 above).
+Use a knife or offset spatula to spread the Nutella evenly on the dough, leaving a margin of about a half inch (Panels #3 and #4 above).
 Roll the babka from the long end into a roulade, place the roll seam-side down on a baking sheet, and put it in the freezer for 10 to 15 minutes.
-This brief chilling makes it easier to twist into shape.
+This brief chilling makes it easier to handle without making a mess.

 To shape the Nutella babka, cut the roll in half lengthwise with a sharp knife and separate the halves with the inside facing up on the countertop (Panels #1 to 4 below).